3 ways to start sales meetings the right way

 The most successful salespeople don’t wing it.
 That isn’t a good strategy and is a certain path to failure.
 What they do instead is think it through, prepare, and plan exactly what they will say and do in advance.
 There is clear data that shows having a plan works.
 First of all, it means you have a plan which you can move through sequentially, so you aren’t all over the place.
 You have a clear process that you can follow, so you know you are saying everything you need too without worrying something has been left out or forgotten.
 Each topic flows naturally from the previous one, and there is nothing careless about the conversation.

 Bad salespeople, on the other hand, don’t structure their conversations.
 They may have an end goal, but they’ve no idea how or when they’ll get there.
 This can be confusing for both the salesperson and the person they are selling to.
-What they are saying has no structure, which results in aimless conversation that moves from unrelated topic to unrelated topic.
+What they are saying has no structure, which results in an aimless conversation that moves from an unrelated topic to an unrelated topic.

 Set an ‘Upfront Contract’

 Get the buyer to agree to an upfront contract as early on as possible.
 This really lets you take hold of a sales meeting.
 You want the buyer to agree to some things right at the beginning of the meeting.
 These include:

 The time limit of the meeting

 What the outcome of the meeting will be